 Sherrie Amido was raised on the Central Coast and currently lives in Arroyo Grande.
-She teaches business writing classes at Cal Poly-San Luis Obispo and spends her free time roaming the countryside with her husband and bulldog, looking for new wine and food discoveries and encoring them frequently, especially the dog-friendly ones.
+She spends her free time roaming the countryside with her husband and bulldog, looking for new wine and food discoveries and encoring them frequently, especially the dog-friendly ones.

 Charmaine Coimbra is a docent for Friends of the Elephant Seal.
 She also writes and edits a few blogs, including Charmaine’s Muse Pallet and Neptune 911.
 A former reporter and freelance writer, she retains her membership in the Society of Environmental Journalists.
 Charmaine says she has retired and is content to live in Cambria with her husband and a bossy cat.
 But we doubt her claim to retirement as she seems to be involved with several local nonprofits donating her time to events and fundraisers.

 MzRAD thought someone should produce a resource for Central Coast foodies.
 Because collecting the data sounded like fun, she started this website.
 A writer, educator, and pleasure monger, she loves living in the Central Coast more than any place she’s lived in her whole life.

 Megan LaPlante graduated from Cal Poly San Luis Obispo with a degree in English.
 She grew up in the small town of Littlerock, California amongst Joshua Trees and stretching desert, so moving to San Luis Obispo was quite a change of scenery.
 She hopes to pursue a career in food writing or publishing.
 Along with cooking, she thoroughly enjoys reading and spending time in the sunshine.